Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ![Screenshot of CoreDNS config for wildcard domain rewrite](./images/coredns-wildcard-rewrite.png)

-Deploy the CoreDNS ConfigMap you just created and the load balancer service to let CoreDNS be accessed outside the cluster..
+Deploy the CoreDNS ConfigMap you just created and the load balancer service to let CoreDNS be accessed outside the cluster.

 ```bash
 # Set context of the kubectl CLI to use the previously configured level3 context (ensure it targets the proper)